2012 Barcelona Ladies Open

 The 2012 Barcelona Ladies Open was a women's tennis tournament played on outdoor clay courts.
 It was the 6th edition of the Barcelona Ladies Open, and an International-level tournament on the 2012 WTA Tour.
-It took place at the Centre Municipal Tennis Vall d'Hebron in Barcelona, Catalonia, Spain between April 9 and 15, 2012.
+The tournament took place at the Centre Municipal Tennis Vall d'Hebron in Barcelona, Catalonia, Spain between April 9 and 15, 2012.
 Sara Errani won the singles title.